The Value of Water Service

 Illinois American Water is regulated by the Illinois Commerce Commission (ICC).
 The only way that Illinois American Water can adjust base rates is with the approval of the ICC.
 The process before the ICC is a transparent process that lasts about 11 months and requires thousands of pages of documents to justify the request.
 New rates will not go into effect until they are approved by the ICC.
 Customers will have an opportunity to share their views with the ICC through public meetings or by posting comments on the ICC web site.

 On Jan.
 21, 2016, Illinois American Water filed a request with the ICC to increase its base rates to reflect approximately $425 million in investments that are not reflected in current water and wastewater rates.
-This request is being communicated with our customers through bill inserts.
+This request is being communicated with our customers through bill inserts and postcards.
 To view these documents please click on the appropriate links below.

 The below documents are a summary of system improvements and an explanation of the rate request.